 As an example of direct application, it is possible to refer to remittance matching solutions, that improve straight-through processing.
 As an example, Deluxe offers AI based payment to remittance matching, which should shorten Days Sales Outstanding resulting in a same-day posting

-AI in Middle office
+Middle Office

 In comparison to Back Office, where AI may be used primarily for infrastructural changes and evolution, Middle office is open for the biggest cost cuts and optimizations.
 According to researches, Middle Office alone can save $217 billion, around 50% of all cost savings available by AI for banks by 2023.